 As children grow, their eyes change quickly.
-Being vigilant about eye health is important to help identify and address problems early, while children’s eyes are still developing.
-For 2020: Year of the Eye, the American Academy of Ophthalmology presents 20 important things to know about kids’ eyes.
+Careful attention to a child's eye health can help catch problems early, while their eyes are still developing.
+Here are 20 important things to know about kid's eyes, and a few eye problems parents should never ignore.

 Smoking can harm an unborn child’s eyes.
 Smoking during pregnancy increases the risk for premature birth.
 Preemies are more likely to have permanent vision loss or even blindness.
 Smoking while pregnant also leads to a five-fold higher risk of the baby getting bacterial meningitis.
 Bacterial meningitis can cause severe vision loss.